|Policy Title||Hazardous Chemical Waste Contingency Plan and Campus Integrated Contingency Plan (ICP)|

 Copies of the Plan

-Copies of the Contingency Plan will be maintained in the Environmental Health and Safety office, Physical Facilities, Vestal Police Department, Vestal Fire Department, Lourdes Hospital, Wilson Hospital, Broome County Emergency Services, and with the Local Emergency Planning Committee (LEPC).
+Copies of the Contingency Plan will be maintained in the Environmental Health and Safety office, Facilities Management, Vestal Police Department, Vestal Fire Department, Lourdes Hospital, Wilson Hospital, Broome County Emergency Services, and with the Local Emergency Planning Committee (LEPC).

 Summary of the Contingency Plan